ART OR ARTIFICE II

 who knows in advance what he wants to paint before he picks

-up his brushes and prepares his palette.
-What distinguishes
+up his brush and prepares his palette.
+What distinguishes abstract

-abstract from all other art is that for the first time in the
+from all other art is that for the first time in the history

 Voices of Silence), is that the painter need not possess